Kenneth Bowra: Special operations

-Bowra spent the next eight years on various assignments with the Central Intelligence Agency from 1977-1978, 4th Infantry Division in Fort Carson, Colorado and the 2nd battalion of the 75th Ranger Infantry Regiment (Airborne) at Fort Lewis in Washington.
+Bowra spent the next eight years on various assignments with the Central Intelligence Agency from 1977 to 1978, 4th Infantry Division in Fort Carson, Colorado and the 2nd battalion of the 75th Ranger Infantry Regiment (Airborne) at Fort Lewis in Washington.
 In 1983 Bowra volunteered for and completed a specialized selection course for assignment to Delta Force and remained with the unit for five years, participating in Operation Urgent Fury in Grenada.
 Bowra returned to the 5th Special Forces Group in 1988 as the commander of the 2nd battalion and worked on Operation Salam, a de-mining operation in Afghanistan.
 He was promoted to commander of Army 5th Special Forces Group from 1991 to 1993 and conducted combat and humanitarian operations in Somalia as well as border surveillance and combat operations in Kuwait.
 He was placed in charge of Special Operations Command South, United States Southern Command in November 1993, and held that post until January 1996.
 Whilst with that unit Bowra led anti-drugs and humanitarian operations in Central and South America and formed the multi-national peace-keeping force that helped to end the Cenepa War.

 Bowra was assigned command of the U.S. Army Special Forces Command (Airborne) in May 1996 where he helped to develop the first human rights policy for US special forces soldiers.
 Bowra was given command of the John F. Kennedy Special Warfare Center and School in March 1998 and in March 2000 was deputy-commander of the NATO headquarters of Kosovo Force (KFOR) with responsibility for overseeing all KFOR operations (including Russian forces) and providing support for elections in the country.
 He was appointed assistant chief of staff of NATO's Allied Forces Northern Europe in January 2001 and was simultaneously the senior American military representative to the Netherlands.
 Bowra retired from the army as a major-general on 1 October 2003.
 He now works for the State Department as a diplomat at the US embassy in Saudi Arabia.
 Bowra has written about the Vietnam and Cambodian wars.

 The most recent U.S. State Department listing of key officials in foreign posts does not show Bowra in any post in Saudi Arabia.